 - Treats for training and reassurance

-- Food and water bowls (ask the rescue/shelter which food they were using and get the same one.
-Transition to new foods slowly).
+- Food and water bowls (ask the rescue/shelter which food they were using and get the same one, then transition to new foods slowly)

 - Accident clean up stuff